kshitijavis/synther/README.md

 | `n`        | Opens File Explorer, allowing you to change the musical instrument |

 ### Changing Instruments
 Pressing `n` on the keyboard opens up the File Explorer/Finder with a list of directories containing instrument sound files.
-To change instruments, simply select the instrument's folder and press `open` in File Explorer
+To change instruments, simply select the instrument's folder and press `open` in File Explorer.
+Note that many instruments have a smaller range than the Acoustic Piano.
+Therefore, not all keys on the keyboard will be visible for all instruments.

 # Credits
 ## Sound Files